LaurenzV/krilla/crates/krilla/src/configure/PDF_A4.md

 # Description
-PDF/A-4 requires PDF a version 2.0 and defines three conformance levels, in the following order from less strict to more strict:
+PDF/A-4 requires PDF version 2.0.
-- Level B
-- Level U
-- Level A

-Level U is a subset of level A, and level B is a subset of level U.

 See `README.md` for the meaning of each color.